watir/watirbook/installation/windows.md

 If you get the same thing as I did, you do not have Ruby installed.

 Download the latest Ruby 1.9. from *[rubyinstaller.org/downloads](http://rubyinstaller.org/downloads)*.
-At the moment it is *Ruby 1.9.2-p290* and it is approximately 14 MB.
+At the moment it is *Ruby 1.9.2-p290*.
 Execute the file.

 ![Ruby Installation](https://github.com/zeljkofilipin/watirbook/raw/master/images/installation/windows/ruby.png)\